lucykwills/cognitive/README.md

 # cognitive
 Cognitive Accessibility for digital health: preliminary study

-Cognitive Accessibility for digital health: preliminary study

 Version 1.0 March 2021

 Principal Researcher Lucy Wills
-Contributions from Tim Bailey
+Contributions from Tim Bailey and Ruth Ivimey-Cook

 Are Cognitive impairments a significant barrier or hindrance to those using digital healthcare?
 Is cognitive accessibility well enough understood yet, or are people still being left out?